gasparian/CRNN-OCR-lite/README.md

  - [x] CRNN trained on mjsynth;
  - [x] CRNN trained on IAM;
- - [ ] CRNN trained on hand-written text "from the wild";
+ - [x] CRNN trained on hand-written text "from the wild";

+     - with the help of recently available [azure ocr api](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) (check out `azure_ocr.py`) I've labeled a small dataset (148 large images) of flipcharts / whiteboards photos with a lot of handwritten text;
+     - dataset contains ~12k tokens for training and ~2k for validation.
+[Here is a model](https://github.com/gasparian/CRNN_OCR_lite/tree/master/models/OCR_Stickies_ver1);
+     - the results are not so convincing: **~1.6** mean edit distance and **~.3** normalized distance.
+To improve the recognition quality, it makes sense to apply augmentations on images / expand dataset.

  - [ ] Text binarizing model (binary segmentation)
  - [ ] Word-level text boxes detector